Being "Greedy" When Others Are "Fearful" Intentional Actions to Take Advantage of Volatility

 While periods of market turbulence are stressful, history has demonstrated that making investments during these periods is profit maximizing, in the long term.
-Warren Buffet says “Be greedy when others are fearful, be fearful when others are greedy” This sounds great, but often the circumstance surrounding the disruption paralyze us.
-Outside of just buying equities what are some concrete actions we can take to increase our “greed” in periods of “fear”?
+Warren Buffet says “Be greedy when others are fearful, be fearful when others are greedy” This sounds great, but often the circumstances surrounding the disruption paralyze us.
+Outside of just buying equities, what are some concrete actions we can take to increase our “greed” in periods of “fear”?

 - If you are making monthly equity market contributions to non-retirement accounts (a strategy we strongly endorse) increase those contributions as much as you can and use the funds to buy a broad-based equity index.
 This is a great tool for systematic incrementalism.
 Many models had been predicting 0-3% annualized returns in equities over the next 10 years from recent market highs.
 Those same models are now predicting 5-8% returns.
 Just like when we buy more bread at the grocery store when it's on sale we should buy more equities when they are on sale.

 - Paying for college – The tax code allows you to make up to 5 years of contributions to a 529 College Savings Plan in a lump sum while amortizing those gifts over 5 years.
 In practical terms, this means you can make $75k in contributions in a lump sum and then report that amount as separate $15k contributions each year keeping you below gift tax caps.
 This is an excellent time to consider a contribution like this for children or grandchildren.
 Given that this money likely has time horizon greater than 5 years these valuations should add an extra kick to the long-term value of these contributions.